ys112/tp/docs/DeveloperGuide.md

 * In the `JsonAdaptedPerson` class, subtype declarators are used to declare the inheritance relationship between person and applicant, hence it can store and differentiate applicants from person when retrieved.
-* There is also an input checker reminding users to not declare `/stage` (if they did) as newly added applicants are assumed to be at the `'initial_application'` stage.
+* There is also an input checker reminding users to not declare `/stage` (if they did) as newly added applicants are assumed to be at the `'Initial Application'` stage.
 * Instance check are done for `Applicant` at `personListPanel` to ensure the applicant card gets displayed and `JsonSerializableAddressBook` class to ensure the person objects that are `Applicant` are casted accordingly.